Jesus-Olaiz/jesus-olaiz/README.md

 ### Hi there 👋

 I am Jesus Olaiz, a dedicated web development student passionate about creating captivating and visually striking online experiences.
-With a strong foundation in programming languages and a keen eye for design, I strive to blend my technical expertise with creative flair to craft engaging and user-friendly websites.
+With a strong foundation in Javascript and a keen eye for design, I strive to blend my technical expertise with creative flair to craft engaging and user-friendly websites.

 ### ✔️ I'm currently learning
 - JavaScript